RensTillmann/super-forms/docs/tags-system.md

 ## Regular expressions

-?> Because this feature is especially useful in combination with the **Calculator** Add-on, you can read about using regular expressions within tags here: [Calculation examples](calculator-add-on?id=calculation-examples)
+?> Because this feature is especially useful in combination with the **Calculator** element, you can read about using regular expressions within tags here: [Calculation examples](calculator?id=calculation-examples)

 ## When and where can I use tags?